ASchmidt1024/articles/angular/testing/angular-unit-testing.md

         });
     });

 You see three `it` blocks here.
 Every block is a test.
-The `beforeEach` function will be executed - you guess it - before each test, before each `it` block.
-But, well, let's get into it step by step.
+The `beforeEach` function will be executed - you guess it - before each test.
+But, well, let's get into it line by line.

     import { TestBed, async } from '@angular/core/testing';
     import { AppComponent } from './app.component';

     describe('AppComponent', () => {

 At the top we `import` two tools from the Angular core testing package: `TestBed` and `async`.
+This tools we need to set up our testing environment.
 Then we `describe` the testing unit, which is our app component in this case.
 We then have a closure `() => {` for the `describe` function.
-Evertyhing in there will be executed by the test runner Angular comes with: Karma.
+Evertyhing in there will be executed by the test runner Angular comes with: [Karma][1].

     beforeEach(async(() => {
         TestBed.configureTestingModule({